-Computer Vision Syndrome – Dealing with Dry Eyes
+How to Deal With Computer Vision Syndrome and Dry Eyes

 Do you experience sore eyes when using your PC, laptop, tablet or phone?

 If so, perhaps you have Computer Vision Syndrome, a common condition caused by spending long periods of time at the computer screen.
 Staring at a screen places strain on your eyes and causes you to blink less, drying your eyes out.